ankitsingh0188/learning/drupal/README.md

 * tags: A name to identify groups of services.

 ## Caching
-By default, Drupal 8 comes with 2 modules for implementing caching-
 * **Internal Page Caching:** Stores the complete page information even if the user visiting the site hasn’t logged in.
 * **Internal Dynamic Page Cache:** Cache small sections of each page for all users whether they are logged in or not.
 Whenever the page content is requested by the same or different user, the module can pull in those individual parts to speed up the building of the page on the fly.